mariabartosh/snake/README.md

 3. To build and start the server, use `./gradlew server:run`
 4. *(optional)* To build and run the error servlet, to which client sends information about errors, which then are stored to the database, use `./gradlew appRun`
 >[Gretty](https://github.com/gretty-gradle-plugin/gretty) Gradle plugin is used for running the servlet.
 Gretty **requires JDK8 or JDK9**.
-5. To build and run the desktop client, use `./gradlew desktop:run`
+5. To build and run desktop client, use `./gradlew desktop:run`
+6. To build android client, use `./gradlew android:assemble`

 *****
 ## Download
 If you only want to play game and connect to an already running server, client can be [downloaded](https://github.com/mariabartosh/snake/releases/latest/download/snake.jar) in binary form and run on Windows, Mac or Linux.
 Java 1.7+ is required.
 To run Snake, double click the `snake.jar` file or run it from the command line:

 `java -jar snake.jar`

+Android client can be [downloaded here](https://github.com/mariabartosh/snake/releases/latest/download/snake.apk).

 *****
 ## Some rules